 Originating in Zurich, the firm opened offices in Lugano and Zug in the early 1990s, and Geneva in 2000.
 In arbitration terms, it has traditionally been seen as more of a force in the German-speaking part of Switzerland, with the majority of the team based in Zurich, including long-term practice head Daniel Hochstrasser.

 As of 2017, the practice is co-led from the Geneva office by Pierre-Yves Gunter, who joined after nearly two decades with GAR 100 firm Python.
-He brought with him a team that includes partner Alexandra C Johnson, a Harvard-educated member of the ICC Swiss Commission of Arbitration.
+He brought with him a team that includes partner Alexandra C Johnson.

-Another Zurich-based partner, Michele Bernasconi, frequently sits as arbitrator in cases at the Court of Arbitration for Sport (CAS).
-Partner Saverio Lembo has overseen the arbitration team in Geneva as well as heading the white-collar crime practice.
-Also in Geneva, partner Nadja Jaisli Kull is a member of the board of the Swiss Arbitration Association.
+In Zurich, the team includes partners Michele Bernasconi, who often sits as arbitrator in cases at the Court of Arbitration for Sport; and Nadja Jaisli Kull, who is a board member of the Swiss Arbitration Association.

 There is a small team in Italian-speaking Lugano, including Cesare Jermini, vice president of the Arbitration Court of the Swiss Chambers’ Arbitration Institution.